See Trip Ideas

 Did you know the melt-in-your-mouth butter tart is widely considered to be a quintessential Canadian dessert?
 Common in pioneer cooking, the first known published recipe was found in The Women's Auxiliary of the Royal Victoria Hospital Cookbook from 1900 in Barrie.
 This would explain why Ontarians are so unapologetically passionate about their tarts.

 Wellington County's Butter Tarts and Buggies invites you to taste tempting varieties of butter tarts.
 No self-respecting Canadian should miss the biggest self-guided butter tart tour in Canada, the Kawartha Northumberland Butter Tart Tour, and weigh in on what the best ingredients are for the perfect tart.
-In honour of Canada’s 150th birthday, treat yourself to the ‘Canadiana Collection’; a signature assortment of tarts that include the Nanaimo Bar, the Trudeau, the Marie Dressler, the Stompin’ Tom, the CANADA 1-5-0, and the Maple Ice Wine.
+Treat yourself to the ‘Canadiana Collection’; a signature assortment of tarts that include the Nanaimo Bar, the Trudeau, the Marie Dressler, the Stompin’ Tom, the CANADA 1-5-0, and the Maple Ice Wine.

 The Upper Canada Cheese Company produces exquisite semi-soft artisanal Guernsey milk cheeses.Thunder Oak Cheese Farm, just outside Thunder Bay, is one of the only farms in Ontario making creamy Dutch Gouda cheese.
 In Lancaster, stop in at Glengarry Fine Cheese for some award-winning, aged Lankaaster.
 Gunn’s Hill Cheese in Woodstock, part of the Oxford Cheese Trail, boasts all Canadian dairy milk cheeses.
 Turophiles shouldn’t miss the Cheese Museum in Ingersoll.
 Taste daily fresh cheese curds at St. Albert Cheese Factory.